Dr. David L. Pennington

 -

-Principal Investigator, Co-Investigator, or Scientific Advisor on more than $13 million in federally funded research supported by the DoD, NIH, and VA
+Principal Investigator, Co-Investigator, or Scientific Advisor on more than $13 million in federally funded research supported by the Department of Defense, National Institutes of Health, and Department of Veterans Affairs.

 Currently Funded Projects: